Predictia/util/README.md

 util
 ====

 General purpose library with helper classes for working with tabular data, dates, and dealing with unreliable resources: controlled timeout and retry support.
-Checkout the API for more information:
+Check the API for more details:

 http://predictia.github.io/util/apidocs/index.html